 The rapidly changing world and competitive job market will require you to develop an aptitude for complex communication and expert thinking.

 So, what can you do with a communication degree?
 The short answer is anything.
-This degree is extremely versatile, making one adeptly suited for any career.
+This B.A. degree is extremely versatile, making one adeptly suited for any career.
 Research studies have consistently shown the ability to effectively communicate is just as important, if not more so, than any other professional attribute, including technical proficiency and experience.
 This makes communication the perfect area of study in preparation for a career in law, advertising, politics, public relations, media or business.
 This major examines the ways in which communication occurs within a business, nonprofit or other organizational setting.
 Students also may select a minor in communication.

 The Jewell Difference